johnjohnlin/nicotb/concurrent.md

 ## Introdution

-In hardware simulation asynchronized or concurrent execution are very important, since modules in a hardware executes in parallel.
+In hardware simulation asynchronized or concurrent execution are very important, since modules, or different parts, in a hardware executes in parallel.
 For example, we commonly use `initial` blocks, `fork` and `join` in a SystemVerilog testbench;
 in SystemC, `SC_THREAD`, `SC_METHOD` are used to support concurrency.

 The asynchronized or concurrent model appears in many modern languages JS, Golang;
-Python 3.5-3.6 introduces `asyncio` and *co-routine*, which is useful for IO-heavy codes However, the built-in API provides less control on the scheduling, and we find that it could be hard to use it for SystemVerilog co-simulation, so we choose the old friend, the **generator**, as the basis in Nicotb.
+Python 3.5-3.6 introduces `asyncio` and *co-routine*, which is useful for IO-heavy codes They seems to be a good option for Python-SystemVerilog co-simulation, but the built-in API provides less low-level control on the scheduling, making it difficult to use it for SystemVerilog co-simulation.
+Therefore, we choose the old friend, the **generator**, as the basis in Nicotb.
-*Generator* is the very primary form of co-routine, it require much text to explain, but you can find lots of tutorial on the web about it and I will just skip it.
+*Generator* is the very primary form of *co-routine*, it require much text to explain, but you can find lots of tutorial on the web about it and I will just skip it.

 ## Simulate Concurreny with Generators

-In the following code segment, we show an very simple example that two *generators* are scheduled in the `main_loop()` function, as if two thread are executed in parallel, and the they are also synchronized by the `yield`.
+To demonstrate concurrent programming with *co-routine*, in the following code segment, we show a simple example that two *generators* are scheduled in the `main_loop()` function, as if two threads are executed in parallel and synchronized by the `yield`.
-`yield`, even if `f` and `g` is actually executed in sequential.

 ```python
 def f():